LeavesMC/Leaves/docs/MODIFICATION.md

 - Snowball and egg can knockback player
 - Fakeplayer support (like carpet) (command: /bot)
 - Shears in dispenser can unlimited use
+- Shears can rotate redstone equipment (like debug-stick)